-According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (December and February).
-Monthly monitoring for pesticides is required during wet season.
-Monthly pesticides monitoring at East Course will be commenced in the next reporting month.
+According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (i.e. December and February only).
+Monthly monitoring for pesticides is required during wet season (i.e. April to October).
+No pesticide monitoring is required for the present monitoring month.
+The bi-monthly monitoring will commence in December 2009.